abi90/CoquiGames/README.md

 Authenticate an administrator account.
 Create\Read\Update\Delete customer and administrator accounts.
 Read sales data.
-The signup process will be handled by way of a script configured for the application, which connects to the application server, handles the verification process and creates a session in the application server (Java Play Server).
+The signup process will be handled by way of a script configured for the application, which connects to the application server, handles the verification process and creates a session in the application server (Flask Server).
 User sensitive information such as credit numbers must be encrypted, for safety and protection of all the clients.
-Our front-end (which will be Angular) is going to request the back-end (Java Play) for an encryption key.
+Our front-end (which will be Angular) is going to request the back-end (Flask Server) for an encryption key.
 The front end will then encrypt the credit card information and then return it to the back end.
 Finally, the back end will decrypt information and the it will be stored in the database, which will once again encrypt the information.

 Planned Tables: